 How to write a hybrid resume

-Learn how to write a hybrid resume by following these five steps:
+Looking for more advice before you attempt writing a resume that follows the hybrid format?
+Learn how to write a hybrid resume by following the five steps below.

 1. List your contact details